ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

    for FAT would fail.
 Unfortuanly this is the logger on a later open.
 ### Antipattern Category
+New:Hard-coded-fine-tuning
 ### Keyword
 memory
 ### Note
+DMA allocation pool size increased from 5120 to 5120 + 4096.

 ## Commit #695
 ### Hash